vincentzan/articles/blog-posts/https-s3-sls-mentor/https-s3-sls-mentor-article.md

 - principal is the user or account that the statement applies to e.g. "awesome-user";
 - action is the database actions (e.g. "s3:GetObject") in scope of the statement;
 - the resource is the list of AmazonResourceNames (ARNs) of the objects.
 It is a long string that begins with "arn:aws:s3:::*" e.g. "arn:aws:s3:::my-stack-my-chicken-wings-bucket423e3a42f3-432f3j2";
-- the condition is a [property](https://docs.aws.amazon.com/AmazonS3/latest/userguide/amazon-s3-policy-keys.html) that states when the policy applies : in our case we want to deny access when the aws:SecureTransport is false;
+- the condition is a [property](https://docs.aws.amazon.com/AmazonS3/latest/userguide/amazon-s3-policy-keys.html) that states when the policy applies: in our case we want to deny access when the aws:SecureTransport is false;
 - you can tag your statement to group resources which share the same tag e.g. "food-bucket".

 Now that the access policy is no secret to you, I bet you are rushing to you S3 permission tab and if need be, you append a policy statement where ‘Effect’ is set to ‘Deny’ ❌, where “Resource” is set to the AmazonResourceName of your bucket and Condition.Bool.aws:SecureTransport is set to false, just like below.